 In my opinion this is a more gradual approach to sleep training.
 I did try this technique with Madi but quit after night 2, because I found that her seeing me lying on the floor next to her made her even more upset and she would continually cry for me until I picked her up.

-The Ferber Method is a sleep training technique similar to modified extinction, but instead you re-enter your child’s room at increasing intervals throughout the night.
+The Ferber Method is another sleep training technique of how to sleep train a baby.
+It is similar to modified extinction, but instead you re-enter your child’s room at increasing intervals throughout the night.
 Like modified extinction, you start with your regular bedtime routine and lay your baby down to sleep.
 If they don’t fuss then there is no need to re-enter the room.
 Once the baby starts to cry, you wait for defined intervals then enter the room to check on them.

 Here is an example of a Ferber Method sleep training check schedule

 - Baby starts crying right when you put them down.

 - Exit the room and wait 3 minutes (1st interval).
 When you re-enter the room, tell your baby how much you love them, refrain from picking them up, and encourage them to go back to sleep and exit the room.